exmatex/CoEVP/logger/README.md

 * Will caching be necessary when the runs get big?
 * Timers need to be mapped to a keyword so many can run at once.
 * Do we need to ensure thread safety?
+* Should probably make sure it building it will pass Christoph's Travis tests.